Ohud Hospital

-Ohud Hospital is a 280-bed hospital in the outskirts of Madinah Al Munawwara, Saudi Arabia.
+Ohud Hospital is a 280-bed government general hospital in the outskirts of Madinah Al Munawwara, Saudi Arabia and forms part of the Madinah Health Cluster.
 It is located adjacent to the large air conditioning and electricity complex that supplies Masjid Al-Nabawi.
-The hospital also contains a residential campus where the hospital doctors reside.
-Nurses quarters are also located on site.

-It started its life in 1405 as a charity hospital called Badr Al-Khairi and because it was well constructed and neat, it was taken over by the ministry of health.
+The campus was opened in Safar 1405 AH as a charity hospital called Badr Al-Khairi before being renamed Ohud Hospital in 1409 AH.
 An identical campus is also located on the outskirts of Madinah.